-Corporate Culture is a set of shared values that brings employees together with the aim of achieving organizational goals.
-Here, our corporate culture is called "Lannar Spirit".
+Corporate Culture is a set of shared values that brings executives and employees together with the aim of achieving organizational goals.
+Here, our corporate culture is called "LANNAR Spirit".

 LANNAR SPIRIT is an aspiration of our employees that expresses Lanna identity.
-It helps define employees' well behavior and prevents inappropriate behavior.
-Moreover, it is a way to pass on the corporate value to stakeholders which are shareholders, customers, clients, employees, and society.
+It helps define employees' well behavior and prevent inappropriate behavior.
+Moreover, it is a way to pass on the corporate value to every stakeholder; namely shareholders, investors, customers, trading partners, clients, employees, communities and society overall.

-L-LEARNING: We prioritize learning as the world is moving faster, becoming smaller and filled with tougher competition in all industries.
-We must adapt to continue on and compete with others thus learning is the best and important shortcut to news and knowledge of changes in the fast-paced world.
+L-LEARNING: We prioritize learning as the world is moving faster, becoming smaller and filled with tougher competition in all industry.
+We, businesses must adapt to continue on and compete with others thus, in order to survive, learning is the best and important shortcut to news and knowledge of changes in the fast-paced world.

 A-ATTITUDE: To stay positive.
 Attitude is like a pair of glasses.
 We see things through glasses or attitude.
 With positive attitude, we see positive side of things and vice versa.
-By having positive attitude, we have different perspective on opportunities and new experiences in life.
+By having positive attitude, we have different perspective on opportunities and new experiences in life, striving for a better future.

-N-NEVER GIVE UP: Never give up to problems or obstacles by finding solutions or turning the situation around by creating opportunity from them.
+N-NEVER GIVE UP: Never give up to problems or obstacles by finding solutions or turning the situation around by creating opportunity from such crisis situation.

-N-NEW IDEA: Looking out for new ideas in workplace and trying to improve the work that we're doing for the better work environment and better results in the future.
+N-NEW IDEA: Looking out for new ideas in working and trying to improve the work that we're doing for the better work environment and better results in the future.

-A-ASPIRATION TO TEAMWORK: To know the importance of teamwork and work together to share, to help and to achieve the goals together effectively in long term.
+A-ASPIRATION TO TEAMWORK: To know the importance of teamwork and work together, be united in action and spirit, to share and exchange knowledge and information including helping one another in order to achieve the established goals together effectively in long term.